Adverbs of Frequency - ESL EFL Activities, Worksheets and Games

 ESL EFL Matching Activity - Elementary - 20 Minutes

 In this compelling activity, students put together sentences containing adverbs of frequency that have been broken into two halves.
 In groups of three, students take it in turn to pick up two cards, a beginnings card and an endings card.
 If the two halves make a grammatically correct sentence, they keep the cards and win a point.
 If the two halves don't match, they put the cards back in the same position.
-The student in each group with the most points at the end is the winner.
+The student in each group with the most points at the end of the game is the winner.

 Pick Up Two.PDF Exclusive